Looming Federal Budget Cuts

 “The report leaves no question that the sequestration would be deeply destructive to national security, domestic investments, and core government functions,” OMB writes in the report’s introduction.
 Sequestration, OMB adds, “is not the responsible way for our nation to achieve deficit reduction.”

-The Obama Administration is drawing fire from Congress for missing its deadline by a week and for not providing enough specifics of sequestration’s impacts at the program, project, and activity levels.
-A law signed in early August set both the report’s deadline and its content.
+The Obama Administration is drawing fire from Congress for missing its deadline by a week and for not providing enough specifics of sequestration’s effects at the program, project, and activity levels.

-“This report claims that more time is needed to provide these necessary details—but that is principally because the Administration has deliberately refused to plan for sequestration for an entire year,” say Sens.
-John McCain III (R-Az.), Lindsey Graham (R-S.C.), and Kelly A. Ayotte (R-N.H.) in a statement.
+“This report claims that more time is needed to provide these necessary details—but that is principally because the Administration has deliberately refused to plan for sequestration for an entire year,” according to Sens.
+John McCain (R-Ariz.), Lindsey Graham (R-S.C.), and Kelly A. Ayotte (R-N.H.).
 “This disappointing report provides virtually no new information.”

 Despite the lack of specificity, the impacts on science are clear.
-Sequestration “would have a terrible short- and long-term impact on the nation’s investments in scientific research and education, investments that are essential for long-term economic growth and prosperity,” says Hunter Rawlings, president of the Association of American Universities.

-For example, at the Defense Department, which supports the largest share of federal R&D, nearly all of its research, development, test, and evaluation account will be subject to a 9.4% cut.
-In terms of dollars, OMB says, sequestration will take away $7.5 billion from the $79.5 billion budget of this account affected by sequestration.
+“Harsh cuts take this country in the wrong direction,” says Sen. John D. (Jay) Rockefeller IV (D-W.Va.).
+“If anything, we need to expand investments in R&D and strengthen science, technology, engineering, and mathematics education so we can remain a world leader in science and technology innovation.”

-At the National Science Foundation, OMB reports, the Research & Related Activities account will face reductions of 8.2%; however, a small amount of defense-related work will be cut at the 9.4% level.
+At NSF, OMB reports, the Research & Related Activities account will face a reduction of 8.2%; however, a small amount of defense-related work will be cut at the 9.4% level.
 OMB calculates the total reduction to this account to be $469 million.

 At the Department of Energy, OMB reports, the Office of Science will take a $400 million hit, with the vast majority of its $4.9 billion budget subject to an 8.2% cut.
-The budget of the National Nuclear Security Administration, which oversees the nation’s nuclear weapons complex, including work at the national labs, will be reduced at the 9.4% rate for defense-related programs.
-Should sequestration become a reality, OMB says, DOE can expect a total loss of around $1 billion from an eligible 2012 funding level of $11.0 billion.
+The budget of DOE’s National Nuclear Security Administration, which includes the nation’s nuclear weapons labs, will be reduced at the 9.4% rate for defense-related programs.

 The report “laid out in pretty bare terms what is at stake,” says Matt Hourihan, director of the R&D Budget & Policy Program at the American Association for the Advancement of Science.
 “But I’m not sure it really changes what we knew before, which is that we are up against massive cuts.”